 How Do I Care for Myself Once I Go Home?

 While still in the hospital, your nurses and the Care Coordination Department are planning for your discharge.
 They will ask you about your help at home, educate you about any new medications you will now be taking, provide instructions on taking care of yourself at home, and about appointments for follow-up care.

 For information on incision site care, and your return to activity, read more here.

 Your recovery will happen gradually.
 Realize that everyone is different and your recovery may take longer than you expect it to.
 Enlist the help of a friend and loved one to assist you in the first few days following your discharge.
 They can help you manage medications, prepare meals and do light housework, run errands, drive, and attend follow-up doctor visits.
 Please note these two important items:

 For other information you need for your recovery, such as your “New Heart Valve” card, preventing valve infections, follow-up care, a new healthy lifestyle, and finding support resources, click here.
-Where here is linked to new page D Your caregiver can find some tips on caring for you during your recovery by clicking here.
+Your caregiver can find some tips on caring for you during your recovery by clicking here.

 Learn More About Heart Care At Northridge Hospital Medical Center